-The remuneration of the members of the Supervisory Board and the Board of Directors, which is determined in a resolution of the General Meeting, is public information as described above.
-The detailed and specific data pertaining to the remuneration of the management was not published by the Company in 2010, in accordance with section 3 (4) of Act XXII of 1992 on the Labour Code.
+The remuneration of the members of the Supervisory Board and the Board of Directors, which is determined in a resolution of the General Meeting, is public information, while with respect to the remuneration policy, OTP Bank complies with its public disclosure obligation in accordance with the provisions of Govt.
+Decree 234/2007 (IX.
+4.).